 DarkLady: We will just have to agree to disagree

-Matt Slick: For example, the "is" in our situation is that I owned this discussion room and I could tell you what "ought to be done" in it.
+Matt Slick: For example, the "is" in our situation is that I own this discussion room, and I could tell you what "ought to be done" in it.

-Matt Slick: The is is my ownership.
+Matt Slick: The is my ownership.
 The ought is what I decide to do with that which I own.
-Therefore the moral truth is a revelation of what I desire.
+Therefore, the moral truth is a revelation of what I desire.

 Matt Slick: You are inadvertently supporting the idea of a universal moral truth giver the one who "is" the Universal Truth.
-So, by you asserting an objective absolute moral truth about something which cannot be based upon your mere subjective atheistic opinion, you are asserting inadvertently the idea that there is a God...
-The one who is the Universal Moral Truth Giver.
+So, by your asserting an objective absolute moral truth about something which cannot be based upon your mere subjective atheistic opinion, you are asserting inadvertently the idea that there is a God--the one who is the Universal Moral Truth Giver.

-Matt Slick: So, dark, you have not thought this through well enough.
-And when you try and tell me that something just "is" wrong, it is obvious that you have not thought this through sufficiently.
-You don't even realize that in your moral assertions you are, without your knowledge, supporting the idea that God exists.
+Matt Slick: So, Dark, you have not thought this through well enough.
+And when you try to tell me that something just "is" wrong, it is obvious that you have not thought this through sufficiently.
+You don't even realize that in your moral assertions you are--without your knowledge--supporting the idea that God exists.
 Otherwise, you have no way by which you can assert that something just simply "is" morally wrong.
 You would be required to appeal to something outside of yourself for such an assertion to be valid.

 DarkLady: Well like I said we will have to disagree on it.

-Matt Slick: :) of :) of course you have to respond with that.
+Matt Slick: :) :) Of course you have to respond with that.
 You don't have anything else left.

 DarkLady: Not a problem with me.
 I know what I know.